mtafiti/collabmdraw/README.md

 ## Installation

 To run, install from npm the packages: underscore.
+Also needed is the midas engine (contact us).

 ## Initialization

 Start node with sdrawserver.js.
-To join a session load login.html.
+To join a session load index.html.

 ## Tests